Azreal42/Lunii.PACKS/README.md

 ### Install linux bash wrapper

 A bash wrapper for Linux systems exists in this `Lunii.Packs` repository.
 It is located at the root of this project and is named `lunii-packs`.
-This wrapper takes care of the activation and deactivation of the virtual environment, but you have to have followed the previous `Prepare env` paragraph.
+This wrapper takes care of the activation and deactivation of the virtual environment; the `uv sync` step above will create `.venv` that the wrapper can pick up.

 You can either directly use it from the command line in this directory: